ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/friends.md

 ![](/assets/images/platform/openmanipulator_x/OpenManipulator_Link_OnShape.png)

 #### Assembly
-Assemble the OpenManipulator Link by referring to the manual uploaded on [Instructables page](https://www.instructables.com/id/OpenManipulator-Link/).
+Assemble the OpenManipulator-X Link by referring to the manual uploaded on [Instructables page](https://www.instructables.com/id/OpenManipulator-Link/).

 ### Software Setup

-**NOTE**: This example controller source code for OpenManipulator Link does not use ROS.
+**NOTE**: This example controller source code for OpenManipulator-X Link does not use ROS.
 {: .notice--info}

 #### OpenCR